CSCfi/csc-user-guide/docs/apps/gromacs.md

 -   [VMD] visualizing program for large biomolecular systems.

 **Visualising XY-plots**

+!!! note
+    Remote graphics are not yet available in Puhti.
+Copy the files to Taito or to a local machine for visual analysis.

 Gromacs tools produce output files made for the Grace program.
 These data can be visualized with program Grace.
 To start working with Grace,